 - Low glycemic

-Finally, please let me know whether you have ever made homemade yogurt!
-What’s your favourite kind?
+Finally, please let me know whether you have ever made homemade yogurt Please tag me in social media Instagram @thenutriplanet and Facebook @nutriplanet.health.hub!
+What’s your favorite kind?
 Would you try to make it, even if you have no experience so far?
 Leave a comment below!Print

 Soaking time: 2-3 hours

 Rich and creamy homemade cashew yogurt without yogurt maker.

 - First, soak the cashews for 2-3 hours.
 Feel free to soak them overnight, just be sure to place them in the fridge.
 Over soaking cashews can lead to bitterness, slimy water and a leaching of their flavour.
 For quick soaking, pour hot water over cashews and let sit for 15 minutes.